-Susannah York, one of the best (and best-looking) performers of the 1960s and 1970s, died today of bone marrow cancer.
-York's son, Orlando Wells (the Duke of Kent in The King's Speech and Lord Montagu in A Very British Sex Scandal), announced her death earlier today.
+Susannah York, one of the best (and best-looking) performers of the 1960s and 1970s, died today.
+York’s son, Orlando Wells (the Duke of Kent in The King’s Speech and Lord Montagu in A Very British Sex Scandal), announced her death earlier today.
 The London-born York had turned 72 on Jan.
 9.

 Also, Robert Altman’s psychological drama Images (1972), which earned York the Best Actress Award at the Cannes Film Festival for her performance as a schizophrenic housewife, and Richard Donner’s Superman (1978), as Lara, the Man of Steel’s mother.

 York, much like Sarah Miles and more recently Emily Watson, was an actress who could easily convey a mixture of “purity” – or what passes for purity in our culture – and unbridled, no-holds-barred sensuality.
 As far as I’m concerned, that was her chief appeal.
 Add to that a rare capacity to convey emotional truth, depth, and complexity, and what you get while watching Susanna York in her best roles is something quite extraordinary indeed.

 York’s mix of (apparent) sexual naiveté and sexual eagerness can be attested in Tom Jones, in which she incarnates the idealized blonde, blue-eyed English Rose – one who looks as seductive as she’s lovely, and who quite likely could have taught a lesson or two in sexual “depravity” to the more experienced Joyce Redman.
 York, in fact, is excellent in the over-the-top period comedy.
 Curiously, she failed to receive an Academy Award nomination as Best Supporting Actress, perhaps because the field was already crowded with Tom Jones nominees Redman, Edith Evans, and Diane Cilento.